Uncategorized

 Step 8: Certificate of Occupancy

 After passing final inspection, you receive a certificate of occupancy (CO) allowing legal use of the building.
-No CO means no occupancy—this is strictly enforced in commercial construction permitting.
+No CO means no occupancy — this is strictly enforced in commercial construction permitting.

-Construction Permit Timeline Expectations
+Construction Permits Timeline Expectations

 Permit approval timelines vary significantly by jurisdiction and project complexity.
 Understanding realistic timelines helps with project scheduling.